-MODULE III ST 303 SURGICAL PHARMACOLOGY & ANESTHESIA
+MODULE III ST 303 - SURGICAL PHARMACOLOGY & ANESTHESIA

-Prerequisites: ST 101 - ST 302
+Prerequisites: ST 101 - ST 302 Total clock hours: 40

 This course is the study of drugs with emphasis on concepts related to steps in the drug cycles and side effects.
 Students will learn major classifications of drugs and usual drug choices for selected diseases and pathological conditions.
 They will learn appropriate terms, abbreviations, equivalents, and math concepts in calculations of dosages.
 Different methods of anesthetic administration will be discussed.